Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 - `get_model_parents`: Gets the parent nodes of a specific model
 - `get_model_children`: Gets the children models of a specific model
 - `get_model_health`: Get health signals for a specific model
+- `get_exposures`: Get all exposures
+- `get_exposure_details`: Get details for a specific exposure or list of exposures

 ### Administrative API